mcpython4-coding/Documentation/mcpython/client/gui/ContainerRenderingManager.md

     class OpenedInventoryStatePart extends  mcpython.common.state.AbstractStatePart.AbstractStatePart

-        class for inventories as state
+        Class for inventories as state
-        todo: make A LOT OF THINGS public and static
-        todo: move inventory interaction handling to separated class
+        todo: more control to the inventories themselves

         function __init__(self)